Commission urges Title IX reforms at University of Tennessee

 The committee also suggested conducting training sessions to effectively reach student-athletes as well as employees, making sure all are aware of Title IX reporting obligations.

-“We will meet with the individual campuses to discuss the Commission’s findings,” DiPietro said in a statement.
+“We will meet with the individual campuses to discuss the Commission’s findings,” University of Tennessee President Joe DiPietro said in a statement.
 “We are determined, as the Commission noted, to continue enhancing our Title IX program across all of our campuses and becoming a national model on both prevention and response.
 The new coordinator will have the authority and resources to ensure that.”

 Members of the commission include Washington attorney Stanley Brand, University of Connecticut Title IX coordinator and Office of Institutional Equity associate vice president Elizabeth Conklin, Sports Law Associates president Janet Judge and Nashville-area attorney Bill Morelli.